Phase 1 Environmental Site Assessment:

 A Phase 1 Environmental Site Assessment defines good commercial and customary practice in the U.S. for conducting an environmental site assessment of a parcel of commercial real estate.
 When conducting a Phase 1 (ESA), the main and most important things that are in question are if the soil or groundwater on a property has been contaminated due to historical or current use of the land.

-How can a Phase I ESA protect the property owner or lender?
+How can a Phase One ESA protect the property owner or lender?

 Innocent landowners, and potential purchasers are protected under the CERCLA if they have no prior knowledge of the contamination nor have, they caused or contributed to contamination identified at a property.
 All Appropriate Inquiries (AAI) must be conducted prior to acquiring the property to indicate qualification for either party.
 AAI is obtained by thorough the proper completion of environmental due diligence.

-Where can a Phase 1 Environmental Assessment be done?
+Where can a Phase 1 Site Assessmnet be done (Phase One ESA)?

 Federal, State, County, Municipal Facilities